SimonDanisch/FixedSizeDictionaries.jl/README.md

 Library which implements a FixedSize variant of Dictionaries.
 These can be stack allocated and have `O(1)` indexing performance without boundcheck It implements most parts of the `Base.Dict` interface.
-This package is usefull, when you basically want anonymous composite types.
+This package is useful, when you basically want anonymous composite types.
 You should be a bit carefull with generating a lot of FixedSizeDict's, since it will compile a unique set of functions for every field of a Dict.